TylerYep/blog/_posts/2019-08-01-learning-git-part-3.md

 date: 2019-07-28
 comments: true
 ---

 # Introduction

 This is Part 3 of my practical guide to using Git and GitHub.
 This part covers some more advanced topics related to collaborating with others.
 If you are completely new to Git and GitHub, I would recommend reading the previous part: [Learning Git, Part 1]({{ post.url | relative_url }}/blog/learning-git-part-1)

 # Recap

 This works well when you're working on your own project, but what about if you are collaborating on a project with others?
 If you are working in any tech company, there are going to be tens to hundreds of people editing the same project at any given time.
 How do we manage these changes?

 # Branching

 **Branches** are separate versions of your code.
 Think of a branch as an experimental feature, or some changes you are working on that shouldn't interact with other changes.
 This is especially useful if you are working on a team and don't want other people to interfere with your work.
-With a branch, you can work in isolation until you are ready to rejoin the master branch.
+With a branch, you can work in isolation until you are ready to rejoin the main branch.

-The **master branch** is usually the final, master copy of the code.
-All branches eventually merge into the master branch once their work is finished.
+The **main branch** is usually the final, primary copy of the code.
+All branches eventually merge into the main branch once their work is finished.

 ![Git Branch](/blog/images/github-tutorial/branch.svg)